kroy69/CoVID-19-patient-Classification-CNN/README.md

     -  Researchers can use this database to produce useful and impactful scholarly work on COVID-19, which can help in tackling this pandemic.

 ****Source
-    -  Please find below the link for the source radiographic files. https://www.kaggle.com/tawsifurrahman/covid19-radiography-database
+    -  Please find below the link for the source radiographic files https://www.kaggle.com/tawsifurrahman/covid19-radiography-database